power19942/flutter-interview-questions/README.md

 55.`Stream` vs `Future`?

-The difference is that Futures are about one-shot request/response (I ask, there is a delay, I get a notification that my Future is ready to collect, and I'm done!) whereas Streams are a continuous series of responses to a single request (I ask, there is a delay, then I keep getting responses until the stream dries up or I decide to close it and walk away)
 Aradaki fark, Futures'ın tek seferlik bir istek/yanıtla ilgili olmasıdır (soruyorum, bir gecikme var, Future'ın toplanmaya hazır olduğuna dair bir bildirim(notification) alıyorum ve işim bitti!) oysa Streams sürekli bir dizi yanıttır. tek bir istek (soruyorum, gecikme var, sonra stream kuruyana kadar yanıt almaya devam ediyorum veya kapatıp gitmeye karar veriyorum)

 ---